 Figure 4.
-Multiple rendering techniques. (a) VisTrails renders visualizations by combining volume rendering and isosurfacing and updates them with user interactions. (b) The corresponding pipeline represents the data flow for creating interactive visualizations. (c) VisTrails provides a fully browseable history of the exploration process that led to this final set of visualizations.
+Multiple rendering techniques. (a) VisTrails renders the visualizations by combining volume rendering and isosurfacing and updates them with user interactions. (b) The corresponding pipeline represents the data flow for creating interactive visualizations. (c) VisTrails provides a fully browseable history of the exploration process that led to this final set of visualizations.

-comparisons are challenging because they require module-by-module (visual programming) or line-by-line (scripting) comparisons.
+(scripting) comparisons.
 Although the former can be computationally intractable (the related decision problem of subgraph isomorphism is NP-complete), the latter could lead to results that are hard to interpret.